Process Capability Indices (Cp, Cpk, Pp, Ppk)

 Rewriting this equation in terms of the tolerance yields the formula:

 Sigma(X) is a generic placeholder for one of several within-subgroup measures of dispersion that changes with respect to subgroup size.
-When a dataset is composed of logically comparable individual values, Sigma(X) divides the average moving range by the bias correction factor, d2, = 1.128.
-The term 6 Sigma(X) in the denominator of the capability ratios subsequently represents the generic space required by a process when it is operated predictably and on-target.
+When a dataset is composed of logically comparable individual values, Sigma(X) is calculated by dividing the average moving range by the bias correction factor, d2 = 1.128.

 The global standard deviation, s, is the measure of dispersion taught in every introductory statistics course.
 By way of its calculation, it assumes that a dataset “can be logically considered to be one large homogeneous collection of values, all obtained from the same underlying and unchanging process” (Wheeler, Making Sense of Data, 162).
 Thus, when a process is operated predictably, the standard deviation summarizes the space used by the process in the past.
-However, when a process is operated unpredictably, the standard deviation tends to be inflated.
-In these instances, the standard deviation describes the past but this description provides no insight into whether or not the process is being operated predictably.
+When a process is operated unpredictably, the standard deviation tends to be inflated.
+In these instances, it still describes the past but this description provides no insight into whether or not the process is being operated predictably.

 What does each index measure?